Americans now favor legal cannabis over legal tobacco

 “We have way more science and way more research that has been done on tobacco than has been done on cannabis,” said Cathy Callaway, senior director of state and local campaigns at the American Cancer Society Cancer Action Network.

-More than 40 percent of American adults smoked until the early 1970s, Gallup polling shows.
-By 2022, the population of smokers had dwindled to 11 percent.
+More than 40% of American adults smoked until the early 1970s, Gallup polling shows.
+By 2022, the population of smokers had dwindled to 11%.

 As public support for legal cannabis has waxed, approval for unrestricted tobacco has waned.

-Since the mid-2000s, support for smoking bans in public places has risen from around 40 percent to 60 percent, according to Gallup data.
+Since the mid-2000s, support for smoking bans in public places has risen from around 40% to 60%, according to Gallup data.

-A much smaller share of the public, around 20 percent, told Gallup pollsters they think smoking should be “totally illegal” in a 2021 survey.
+A much smaller share of the public, around 20%, told Gallup pollsters they think smoking should be “totally illegal” in a 2021 survey.

 CDC researchers found much stronger support for tobacco bans in their survey, also conducted in 2021 and published in the journal Preventing Chronic Disease.